WELCOME TO THE GLOBAL WHEELING VOLUNTOUR PAGE

 Voluntours will participate in environmental sustainability initiatives and will be taught about each unique bio-sphere by experts in their respective fields.
 Voluntours will be able to encounter a variety of wild-life, including small mammals, rare sea birds and big cats.
 Throughout the two-week adventure, voluntours will sample unique local delicacies sourced from sustainable farms or responsibly hauled fresh from the sea.
 This unique tour combines the fast paced adrenalin-coursing elements of adventure touring within a dedicated eco-programme focusing on environmental issues and conscientious global awareness.

-For the past ten years Kayden (Outside TV & Discovery Channel) has cycled across five continents unassisted; from the bustling streets of London through Europe to the wild plains of Northern Africa and the Sahara desert, through the jungles of Borneo and across the punishing Australian outback, and most recently starting his 21000 km trip in Buenos Aires heading north through the sweltering Paraguayan tundra and the frozen Bolivian Alps, to the Nevada Desert.
+For the past twelve years Kayden (Outside TV & Discovery Channel) has cycled across five continents unassisted.
+From the bustling streets of London through Europe to the wild plains of Northern Africa and the Sahara desert, through the jungles of Borneo and across the punishing Australian outback.
+He undertook and completed a 21000 km trip that began in Buenos Aires heading north through the sweltering Paraguayan tundra and the frozen Bolivian Alps, to the Nevada Desert.
+Most recently, his self filmed Indian Odyssey television series saw him traverse the hillsides of Sri Lanka, passing through India’s crowded mega- cities and up into the freezing high- altitude Nepalese mountain passes of the Himalayas.

 "Carbon-free Human Energy"−